-I recently told my twin sister that when I was 5 years old, my biggest dream was to buy a whole grilled chicken and eat it myself.
+I recently told my twin sister that my biggest dream when I was five years old was to buy a whole grilled chicken and eat it myself.

 And we were five.
 So how the hell can you taste them all?